Hernan-Ibarra/software-engineering-notes/internet-security-notes.md

 ## What is TLS?

 TLS stands for 'Transport Layer Security'.
 It is a protocol (i.e. a collection of procedures) for transmitting data over a computer network in a secure manner.
 It can be used in conjunction with other internet protocols such as TCP (in fact, this is what HTTP/1.1 and HTTP/2 does).
-This added layer of security uses encryption to guarantee that communication between computers cannot be intercepted by malicious actors (think your bank details being compromised when banking online); also, from a client perspective, it are makes sure the server is actually who they say they are (think someone impersonating your bank's website).
+This added layer of security uses encryption to guarantee that communication between computers cannot be intercepted by malicious actors (think your bank details being compromised when banking online); also, from a client perspective, it makes sure the server is actually who they say they are (think someone impersonating your bank's website).

 ### How does it work?